 Bits Description

 31:9 Reserved

-Protection Information Format (PIF): This field indicates the protection information format (refer to section 5.2.1) when end-to-end protection information is enabled on a namespace formatted with this LBA format.
+8:7 Protection Information Format (PIF): This field indicates the protection information format (refer to section 5.2.1) when end-to-end protection information is enabled on a namespace formatted with this LBA format.
+If: end-to-end protection information is not supported by this LBA format; or end-to-end protection is disabled on a namespace formatted with this LBA format

-8:7 Value Definition
+Value Definition

-0.7 00b 16b Guard Protection Info ormation
+00b 16b Guard Protection Inf ormation

-01b 32b Guard Protection Info ormation
+01b 32b Guard Protection Inf

-10b 64b Guard Protection Info ormation
+10b 64b Guard Protection Inf

 11b Reserved

-Storage Tag Size (STS): Identifies the number of most significant bits of the protection information Storage and Reference Space field that define the Storage Tag field (refer to section 5.2.1.4).
-This field does limit the minimum and maximum values allowed per protection information formats (refer to section 5.2.1):
+information section 5.2.
+This field de Storage and Reference S 1.4). pace field that define significant bits of the protection e the Storage Tag field (refer to lowed per protection information

 Protectio n Information Format Minimum Value Maximum Value

-16b Guard Protection Information 0 32
+16b Guard d Protection Information 0 32

 32b Guard Protection Information 16 64

-6:0 64b Guard Protection Information 0 48
+6:0 64b Guard Protection Information 0 48 48

 If this field is cleared to 0h, then no bits of the Storage and Reference Space field are applied to the Storage Tag field and therefore the Storage Tag field is not defined.
 For the 16b Guard Protection, if this field is set to 32, then no bits of the Storage and Reference Space field are applied to the Reference Tag field and therefore the Reference Tag field is not defined.
-For the 64b Guard Protection, if this field is set to 48, then no bits of the Storage and Reference Space field are applied to the Reference Tag field and therefore the Reference Tag field is not defined.
+For the 64b Guard Protection, if this field is set to 48, then no bits of the Storage and Reference Space field are applied to the Reference Tag field and therefore the Reference